 Despite the rain on arrival in Langkawi it was warm, and we were looking forward to a week of tropical relaxation.

-If you enjoyed AirAsia Inflight Experience, you may also like:
+If you enjoyed AirAsia Inflight Experience, check out Island Hopping from Phuket to Penang.
+You may also like: